 6 July 2021 | Updated on December 03, 2023 | 0 comments

-The iPad has made our lifes in the cockpit a lot easier.
+The iPad has made our lives in the cockpit a lot easier.
 With today’s airspace and cockpit workload, it’s hard to imagine flying without one in your flight bag at all times.

 But which iPad should you buy and how do you mount it in the cockpit?
-In this definitive guide, we will discuss the best iPads, mounts and accessories to purchase in 2021!
+In this definitive guide, we will discuss the best iPads for flying in 2023, as well as some indispensable mounts and accessories!